 The attention span of learners is much shorter than most learning modules.
 For example, students cannot pay attention for over 45 minutes.

 Keep the learning module short if you want to get a more engaging online learning environment.
 You can keep your students engaged by creating short and sweet lessons.
-Include more video in your courses to make your presentation more dynamic.
+Include more video in your courses to make your presentation (see also ‘How to Add Audio to Google Slides‘) more dynamic.

 Break down the lesson to make it digestive since a long lecture can put your students off.
 Teach for a short time with a video, then give a short quiz before your next short teaching video starts.

 One of the important ways to engage learners during an online session is to change what they are regularly doing.